SpaceX launches next-generation GPS satellite – KION546

 The previous generation of GPS satellites began entering service in the late 1990s.

-After the Falcon 9 rocket launched from Florida and expended most of its fuel, the first stage of the rocket — the large bottommost portion that gives the initial thrust at liftoff — detached from the rocket’s second stage and the satellite and returned to a pinpoint landing on a platform at sea.
+After Falcon 9 launched from Cape Canaveral and expended most of its fuel, the first stage — the large bottommost portion that gives the initial thrust at liftoff — detached from the rocket’s second stage and the satellite and returned to a pinpoint landing on a platform at sea.
 It’s a routine maneuver for SpaceX, which regularly recovers and reuses its rockets to drive down costs.

 The first-stage rocket booster used Wednesday previously launched SpaceX’s Crew-5 mission, which carried four astronauts to the International Space Station in October 2022.